-Infectious Theory of Alzheimer's Disease Draws Fresh Interest
+Infectious Theory Of Alzheimer's Disease Draws Fresh Interest

 Dudley's team noticed an unexpectedly high level of viral DNA from two human herpes viruses, HHV-6 and HHV-7.
 The viruses are common and cause a rash called roseola in young children (not the sexually transmitted disease caused by other strains).

 Some viruses have the ability to lie dormant in our neurons for decades by incorporating their genomes into our own.
-The classic example is chickenpox: A childhood viral infection resolves and lurks silently, only returning years later as shingles, an excruciating rash.
+The classic example is chickenpox: A childhood viral infection resolves and lurks silently, returning years later as shingles, an excruciating rash.
 Like it or not, nearly all of us are chimeras with viral DNA speckling our genomes.

 But having the herpes viruses alone doesn't mean inevitable brain decline.
-After all, up to 75 percent of us are may harbor HHV-6 .
+After all, up to 75 percent of us may harbor HHV-6 .

 But Dudley also noticed that herpes appeared to interact with human genes known to increase Alzheimer's risk.
 Perhaps, he says, there is some toxic combination of genetic and infectious influence that results in the disease; a combination that sparks what some feel is the main contributor to the disease, an overactive immune system.